idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/index.md

 ## Gap Heat Transfer

-There are multiple approaches in the Heat Conduction module for modeling heat transfer across a gap:
+There are multiple approaches in the Heat Transfer module for modeling heat transfer across a gap:

 - [ModularGapConductanceConstraint.md] uses the mortar finite element method and